Creamy Chicken Cobbler – The Cozy Casserole Everyone’s Talking About

 Instructions

-3. Whisk biscuit mix and milk until smooth, then pour gently over the chicken layer.
+3. In a bowl, whisk together the biscuit mix, seasoning packet, and milk until smooth, then gently pour it over the chicken and vegetables without stirring.

-5. Bake 45–50 minutes until the top is golden brown and the edges are bubbling.
+5. Bake uncovered until the top is deeply golden and the center is only slightly jiggly, about 45 minutes.

 Notes

-2. Allow cobbler to rest before serving so the sauce thickens.
+2. Let the cobbler rest before serving so the sauce can thicken and set properly.

 • Cuisine: American